algolia/kubernetes-hands-on/08-service/README.md

 ## Global overview

-You have seen a lot different `kind` of k8s, let's take a step back and see how each `kind` interact with each other:
+You have seen a lot different `kind` of Kubernetes, let's take a step back and see how each `kind` interact with each other:

 ```text
          +----------------------------------------------------------------------------------+